 - Recommend a suggested donation amount.
 Doing so can increase contributions by as much as 20 percent.

-Contact us today to learn how you can start accepting online donations for your nonprofit.
+If you'd like to learn how you can start accepting online and mobile donations for your nonprofit, contact us today.